By David P. Diaz, Ed.D.

 Reasons for Affirming Libertarian Free Will

-2. Libertarian free will makes the best sense of human moral accountability.
+- LFW makes the best sense of human moral accountability.

 On the first point, Dew and Gould suggest that free will is a self-evident feature of our daily experience: “It is a datum of human experience that our actions seem to be free.”6 For example, in our day-to-day lives, we typically do not question whether we can spontaneously scratch an itch, raise a hand, or wiggle a toe.
 Most of us just intuitively know that we can do these things freely, at our personal discretion, and under our own power.

-Furthermore, how could we punish or imprison anyone for violating penal codes or other laws if their actions are determined?
+How could we punish or imprison anyone for violating penal codes or other laws if their actions are determined?
 If one has no choice but to think or act a certain way, then one cannot say that someone ought to do one thing or another (“ought” implies “can”).
 If determinism is true, one cannot do anything authentically right (or wrong) because one cannot act otherwise.
 Any punishment or reward would be completely arbitrary.

 God’s Foreknowledge and Free Will

-1. If God knows in advance that Joe will clap his hands tomorrow at 4:00 pm (t1), then it must be the case that Joe will clap his hands at t1.
+- If God knows in advance that Joe will clap his hands tomorrow at 4:00 pm (t1), then it must be the case that Joe will clap his hands at t1.

-2. If it must be the case that Joe will clap his hands at t1, then Joe is not free to refrain from clapping his hands at t1.
+- If it must be the case that Joe will clap his hands at t1, then Joe is not free to refrain from clapping his hands at t1.

-3. Therefore, Joe isn’t free with respect to clapping his hands at t1.
+- Therefore, Joe isn’t free with respect to clapping his hands at t1.

 If this argument is sound, then no one ever performs free actions.
 The argument leads us to believe that if God knows all things in advance, then no action can be truly free.
 That is, if God knows ahead of time that Joe will perform an action (A), then it logically follows that Joe will necessarily perform A. The argument attempts to show that God’s foreknowledge of A somehow constrains Joe from doing anything other than A.

 The argument, as it stands, commits a fallacy in modal reasoning.9 The crucial difference is whether God’s knowing something will happen also determines it to happen.
-The answer is no. If God foreknew that a person’s choice would not happen, then God would not have foreknown it; instead, he would have foreknown something else.
+The answer is no. If God knew that a person’s choice would not happen, then God would not have foreknown it; instead, he would have foreknown something else.
 God’s infallible knowledge simply guarantees that if God knows in advance that a person will choose action B instead of A, then God would have held belief B about this future action.
 So, it is true that God knows what future actions will take place, and it is also true that humans are free to act one way or another.

 God’s Omnipotence and Free Will

 Many people suggest that if God is all-powerful and all-good, he would prevent all evil and suffering in the world.
 Indeed, they say, if an omnipotent God can prevent suffering, then he would be morally deficient if he doesn’t.
 However, such a view includes an unstated assumption, which is: An omnipotent God can do anything whatsoever.
 But this makes no sense.
 The God of Christian theism acts according to his own perfect nature.
 A God of goodness and justice will balance his goodness with the requirements of his justice.
-A God who is perfectly logical will act according to what is logically possible.
+And a God who is perfectly logical will act according to what is logically possible.
 After all, what benefit would it be for an infinite being to create a square circle, a married bachelor, or a false truth?

 Conclusion